patchamama/PP1-Taekwondo-Migration-Guide/README.md

 - The idea of inserting a text in a container (div) via css without using javascript was taken from the site (for the table in the migration section on small screens): https://stackoverflow.com/questions/2741312/using-css-to-insert-text
 - Menu Icons and sections are from: https://fontawesome.com/
 - As part of the learning and test-error process, much of the knowledge practised here is a result of the exercises and ideas learned in the [Code institute](https://codeinstitute.net) training period and adapted to my needs.
+- To the html and css formater was using: https://codebeautify.org/

 All photos are open source licensed.